 - Human Services and Early Childhood Education Majors should visit the Human Development and Family Studies web site.

-- Elementary Teacher Education Majors should visit the School of Education’s website.
+- Elementary Teacher Education Majors should visit the School of Education’s webpage.